IACS-CS/web-design-instructions/canvas/collisions.md

 ### Using the Distance Formula

 To check the distance of two objects in space, you'll want to use the distance formula.
-A nice thing about programming, is you can encapsulate bits of calculations you have to do with functions, so you could think about calculating whether a player has collided with an enemy like this:
+A nice thing about programming is that you can encapsulate bits of calculations you have to do in functions.
+So my first step solving a problem like this is to write code like the following:

 ```javascript